 Children’s Day was not originally named as such, but was instead called the ‘International Day for Protection of Children’ by the Women’s International Democratic Federation.
 The holiday was originally established in Moscow during the days of the USSR, and is observed on June 1st.
 Other nations chose to celebrate Children’s Day but held it on different days of the year.
-In North Korea, the locals say the children are the king and queen of the nation, which is why more attention is brought to this particular day than usual.
+In North Korea, the locals say the ‘children are the kings of the country‘, which is why more attention is brought to this particular day than usual.

 One June 1st every child gets a day off from school and special events are held around the country, which involve kids dressing up in their best.
 Mums and dads take their kids out to the local amusement park or cinema, or simply have a big ol’ family picnic.